dwainetrain/portfolio/src/assets/projects/portfolio.md

 The Stack:

 - Gatsby

-- GraphCMS (trying out alternatives to the CMS like wordpress)
+- GraphCMS (trying out alternatives to the CMS like wordpress) Pulling images in from GraphCMS and then using gaatsby-image

 - SASS

 - Netlify with Gatsby intergration

 Pictures of designs here too.